arkt8/ide.nvim/README.md

 * `tn` New tab with current opened file
 * `tq` Close tab

+### AutoCompletion

+Default keymap blocks the natural navigation through the file, putting the navigation on menus with highest priority.
+If you have a suggestion opens during your writting, some keys have completely different behaviors (like Tab, Enter and Arrows) and the completion that should help you write words that you have to spend time removing.

+Thinking on these I set some keymaps to work only with suggestion.
+If you want to change it, they are on `lua/lsp-config.lua` file.

+Autocomplete Menu Navigation
+* `Shift ↓` or `Ctrl j` Select next menu item
+* `Shift ↑` or `Ctrl k` Select previous menu item

+Autocomplete selection
+* `Shift →` or `Insert` Complete with suggested text
+* `Enter` Complete only if you select something from menu, otherwise act in the standard behavior

+Close autocomplete menu
+* `Shift ←` or `Ctrl E` Close suggestion menu

+Navigation on menu item documentation
+* `Shift PageUp` or `Ctrl ↑` Show upper text
+* `Shift PageDown` or `Ctrl ↓` Show lower text

 ### LSP

 * `\r` Reload lsp issuing :LspStop followed by :LspStart.